lostpebble/pullstate/docs/async-action-use.md

 * Same action states, except for `started` since we are starting this action by default

+`beckon()` also takes an options object as the second argument.

+If you are server rendering and you would _not_ like a certain Async Action to be instigated on the server (i.e. you are fine with the action resolving itself client-side only), you can pass as an option to beckon `{ ssr: false }`.

 ### Run an Async Action directly

 ```tsx